dhocker/intrinio-localc/README.md

 is done.

 ### Indices
-This set of functions returns indices list and information for all indices covered by [Intrinio](http://docs.intrinio.com/?javascript--api#indices37).
+This set of functions returns an indices list and information for all indices covered by [Intrinio](http://docs.intrinio.com/?javascript--api#indices37).
 #### Indices by Query
 ```